 Job Search Advice

 In this case, the tags Job Search Advice and Career Tips have been added to every post about job searching.
 That means both pages will have the exact same list of posts, which means they have duplicate content.
 Plus, the category is also “Career Tips.”
 Now you have three duplicate pages.
 This won’t penalize the site, but Google won’t know what to rank and might throw them both out.

-Related article: There Is No Penalty for Duplicate Content – Breaking the Myth
+Related article: Is there A Penalty for Duplicate Content? – Breaking the Myth

 Even worse the title and remaining tags are very similar.

 Title: How to Prepare for Your First Day on the Job

 Tags: First Day On The Job, Preparing For Your First Day

 In this case, the two tags were only used on this post so there are two identical tag pages with titles that are very close to the title of the original post.
 Google understands that all three phrases are very close in meaning, so now this isn’t just duplicate content but you’re competing with yourself.